 Despite the growing market base, there is stiff competition among the different shopping centers because of the growing sophistication of consumers and continuous construction of shopping malls causing a thinner market spread.
 The trend is toward a one-stop shopping mall with more modern and complete facilities, and attractions that includes mall shows and entertainment.
 The Shopping Mall Industry is dominated by SM Malls with other big shopping mall chains such as Robinsons, and Ayala Center.
-The Company's Ever Gotesco Commonwealth Center Mall is affected by Shoemart (SM Fairview); Robinsons (Big R in Fairview and Robinsons in Commonwealth Avenue); Rustan's (Shopwise in Commonwealth Avenue), Berkley Commercial Center (in Commonwealth Avenue); Royale Arcade (Don Antonio Ave. beside the Ever Commonwealth Mall); and Puregold (in-Commonwealth Avenue and San Mateo, Rizal).
-The Subsidiary's Ever Gotesco Ortigas Complex is likewise affected by shopping centers within the vicinity especially by Super 8; Robinson's Big R; Sta.
-Lucia East Commercial Center and Robinson's East Metropolitan Center and Shoemart Cainta.
-Despite the foregoing factors, the Malls of the Company are very competitive because of their strategic locations and its own captive market and regular patrons - the neighboring subdivisions and populace living therein who are proximate to the Ever Malls.
+The Company's Ever Gotesco Commonwealth Center Mall is more affected by SM Group, SM-Fairview and SM-San Mateo, Rizal, which covers the class C & D market, compared with other malls such as Robinsons (Big R in Fairview and Robinsons in Commonwealth Avenue); Rustan's (Shopwise in Commonwealth Avenue), Berkley Commercial Center (in Commonwealth Avenue); Royale Arcade (Don Antonio Ave. beside the Ever Commonwealth Mall); and Puregold (in-Commonwealth Avenue and San Mateo, Rizal.
+Despite the newly built SM Group and Ayala Group, the Commonwealth mall is still very competitive because of its strategic locations and its own existing loyal captive market and regular patrons within the neighboring subdivisions and populace living therein who are proximate to Commonwealth mall especially the C & D market.